FriendsOfSymfony/FOSElasticaBundle/doc/cookbook/doctrine-queue-listener.md

               model_class: 'AppBundle\Entity\Blog'
 ```

-You'll probably want to enable clearing the entitymanager in the queue consumer to avoid sending cached entities to elastisearch:
+You'll probably want to enable clearing the entitymanager in the queue consumer to avoid sending cached entities to elasticsearch:

 ```
 enqueue: